On Bidding with Securities: Risk Aversion and Positive Dependence: Proof of Proposition

 The proof is almost the same as the proof of Proposition \ref{prop:sp-main-result}.
-The main difference is in how the concluding inequality that ranks the expected payments of the winning buyer under different families of securities is derived using PD-FOSD and strong steepness instead of PD-MLR and steepness.
+The main difference is in how the concluding inequality that ranks the expected payments of the winning buyer under different families of securities is derived using FOSD and strong steepness instead of MLR and steepness.

 As in the proof of Proposition \ref{prop:sp-main-result}, it suffices to show that \eqref{eq:proof-sp-main-result-eq1} holds for any $y_1 > z_1$.
 The argument in the proof of Proposition \ref{prop:sp-main-result} implies that $\phi(x_1,s(z_1,z_1;\Phi))$ must cross $\psi(x_1,s(z_1,z_1;\Psi))$ as functions of $x_1$.
 Strong steepness requires that $\phi(x_1,s(z_1 , z_1 ;\Phi)) - \psi(x_1,s(z_1 , z_1 ;\Psi))$ is nondecreasing in $x_1$ and hence $x_1 - \psi(x_1,s(z_1 , z_1 ;\Psi))$ single crosses $x_1 - \phi(x_1,s(z_1, z_1 ;\Phi))$ from below.
 Inequality \eqref{eq:proof-sp-main-result-eq3} then follows by the same argument as before, implying: